 Now, we’re all aware that it’s 2017 and in 2017 social media rules the roost.
 While we have nothing against social media as a concept just about every day a brain cramp like the vaginal facial goes viral in the socialmediaverse and makes one pine just a bit for the days when access to the public airwaves was restricted.
 That said, the vaginal facial is here and begs to be dealt with quickly and clearly.
 So let’s ask and answer a simple question related to this latest feminine hygiene craze: “Should you ever clean your cooch with a cucumber?”
 Now get a pen and be sure to write down the upcoming answer.
 Ready?
 Okay.
 Here’s the answer: “No.”

 Nothing else we’re going to say from here on out is going to in any way alter that answer so make sure you write it down and take it with you when you go out clubbing or to parties.
-That way when one of your friends approaches you and says “I read that I can clean my vajayjay thoroughly and naturally using a peeled cucumber.
+That way when one of your friends approaches you and says “I read that I can clean my vajayjay thoroughly and naturally using a natural vagina lip tightening.
 Do you think I should?”
 You can then reach into your bag, pull out the note you’ve just made and read it: “No.”

 But Why Not?